 It can foster defeats.

-So evident was this oversight, that some individuals made a big thing about it; consider the work of Szasz, Laing and the ‘anti-psychiatry’ movement.
+So evident were social, financial and psychological inequalities that some individuals made a big thing about it.
+Consider the work of Szasz, Laing and the ‘anti-psychiatry’ movement.
 They are mentioned elsewhere – when I discuss “self-liberation” – even if it is given insufficient coverage.

 Those resources we need to help us change are not always personal – that is, ones related to our motivation, resilience, desire or sheer ability.
 Too often there is too little money and compassion to get by, and a large minority hang on to wealth that is not available to most people.